Apple announces AirPods Pro with noise-cancellation

 The AirPods Pro will go on sale in New Zealand from October 30, however those who want to jump on the bandwagon early can pre-order them online.

-Even though these headphones have an all-new lightweight, in-ear design, they will set Apple fans back $449.
+Even though these headphones have an all-new lightweight, in-ear design, they will set Kiwi Apple fans back $449 with a Wireless Charging Case included in the price (standard AirPods with a Charging Case cost $279 or $349 with a Wireless Charging Case).

 However, AirPods have become one of Apple's most popular products since being introduced three years ago.